 What are the best herbs to grow indoors?
-Choose herbs that you'll regularly use in your recipes and teas.
+The ones you'll regularly use in your recipes and teas.

-In a kitchen with limited natural light, the easiest herbs to grow indoors are ones that do well in shady spots.
-Mint, parsley and chives only need about four or five hours of light each day and are a great option for lower light environments or places where you are supplementing light with a grow light.
+- The easiest herbs to grow indoors are ones that do well in shady spots.
+Mint, parsley and chives only need about four or five hours of light each day and are a great option for lower light environments.

 - Basil is an excellent choice for an indoor herb, but it needs to be kept relatively warm, preferring temperatures of around 75°F.